athayadhiya/titanic-survivor/README.md

 # titanic-survivor

-this is my very-first machine learning project using Python.
+This is my very-first machine learning project using Python.
 I learned about data understanding, data cleaning, Exploratory Data Analysis (EDA) and machine learning through this.

 My goal was to predict whether the titanic passangers are going to survive or not.